 In these challenging economic times, we strongly encourage you to get involved and participate in our meetings, or submit comments for our consideration.

 What Makes Up “The Budget”?

 The Budget is a mixture of three components, all of which are individually acted upon by voters at the polls in March:

 Capital Reserve Accounts – Capital Reserve Accounts act as “savings account” by consistently setting aside money each year for the eventual purchase of a piece of capital equipment or to fund a future project.
 Examples of Capital Reserve Accounts are for the purchase of a Police Cruiser, Highway Truck, or Fire Truck or to fund the Revaluation, Sidewalk Improvements, or Town Buildings Expendable Trust Fund.

 Warrant Articles – Warrant Articles are one-time special appropriations that require voter approval.
 If a Warrant Article is approved by voters, funds must be expended by December 31st.

 - Operating Budget – the Operating Budget is what the Budget Advisory Committee and Board of Selectmen work to develop.
 This budget is the financial framework that the Town needs to run its normal operations.

-Members of the 2012 Budget Committee:
+Members of the 2014 Budget Committee: - Appointed by Moderator

 - John Baybutt